milance139/FacebookDataCollection/README.md

 Contact

-If you have any questions or suggestions, feel free to contact us at milance139@outlook.com
+If you have any questions or suggestions, feel free to contact me at milance139@outlook.com

 Feel free to modify the README file as per your project requirements and add any additional sections or instructions you think are necessary.